voschezang/coding-handbook/communication-principles.md

 ##### Anti-patterns

+- Mix the event and the subjective effect.
+The receiver might disagree with aspects in this statement and consequently neglect the whole message.
-Compliment sandwich.
+- Compliment sandwich.
 Pack criticism in between seemingly softening compliments, instead of being straightforward and sincere.